protonemedia/laravel-guidelines/README.md

 * Keep controllers minimalistic and use actions similar to [Laravel Fortify](https://laravel.com/docs/9.x/fortify).
 For example, an interface would be named `UpdatesUserProfileInformation`, and its implementation `UpdateUserProfileInformation`.
 * Keep an activity log of all non-GET requests.
+* Don't limit controller methods to CRUD methods.
+It's perfectly fine to add an `approve` method, or use an invokable `ApproveBlogPost` controller.

 ### Security